How to get customer feedback?

 Offer something in return

 As I mentioned above, a customer is more likely to share his thoughts after an unpleasant experience than a pleasant one.
-That is why you need to encourage to express positive insights.
+That is why you need to be encouraged to express positive insights.

 Probably the best way to do this is to offer something in return.
 It can be a discount, free shipping, free samples, etc.